KxSystems/docs/docs/basics/application.md

 The _rank_ of a value is the number of

 -   arguments it evaluates, if it is a function
--   indexes required to select an atom, if it is a list
+-   indexes required to select an atom, if it is a list or dictionary

 A value is _variadic_ if it can be used with more than one rank.
 All matrixes and some derived functions are variadic.